 All the electrical circuits in your car have fuses to protect them from a short circuit or overload.
 These fuses are located in two or three fuse boxes.

 The interior fuse box is underneath the dashboard on the driver's side.
-Remove the fuse box lid by swinging the lid down and pulling it straight out of its hinges.
+Remove the fuse box by turning the knob and pulling the lid straight out of its hinges.